 Arising from the 2008-2010 drybulk crash, Kendall acted for claimants and respondents in high quantum shipbuilding and Capesize charter disputes that were arbitrated in Singapore and London, including a high-value recovery for Hanjin Shipping.
 He also advised and pursued claims for a major North American chartering entity by arrests of ships associated with Libyan state-owned companies in the aftermath of the Gaddafi regime collapse.

 For non-marine and trade, Kendall has acted in international sale ICC and GAFTA arbitrations.
-He advises established global players in commodities and oil trading.
+He is counsel of choice to a national oil company, as well as leading global traders in crude and fuel products.
 He is active as counsel to one of the largest pulp and paper manufacturers in the world, in advising on the group’s operations in Asia.
 Kendall is also counsel to a leading tobacco company on regulatory matters.

 - Senior Accredited Specialist in Maritime and Shipping Law, Singapore Academy of Law